Anxiety After Divorce: Common Triggers and Coping Mechanisms

 You may think that starting a new relationship would be the last thing on someone’s mind when they’re in the midst of a divorce.
 Surprisingly, though – and perhaps due to the inherent desire for affection that we all possess – the thought of trying to meet someone new is a palpable cause for concern amongst those whose marriages are coming to an end.

 In this instance, our advice is cliched but with good reason: romantic relationships cannot be forced and, tempting though it may be to try to force the issue, they must be left to occur organically.
 For this reason, all we can preach in this instance is patience.
-If the anxiety brought about by the need for companionship becomes too much, seek solace amongst your friends and loved ones.
+If anxiety after divorce brought about by the need for companionship becomes too much, seek solace amongst your friends and loved ones.

 Jay Williams works as a case manager at Quickie Divorce, one of the largest providers of uncontested divorce solutions in England and Wales.
 He lives in Cardiff, Wales, with his wife and two-year-old daughter Eirys.